Copyright law of the United States: Federal and state laws are not restricted by copyright

 Federal, state, and local statutes and court decisions are in the public domain and are ineligible for copyright, a concept known as the government edicts doctrine.
-It is not difficult to see the motivations behind this:
+A standard rationale was given in Georgia v.
+Harrison:

 The citizens are the authors of the law, and therefore its owners, regardless of who actually drafts the provisions, because the law derives its authority from the consent of the public, expressed through the democratic process.

 Three key Supreme Court cases established this government edicts doctrine: Wheaton v.
 Peters (1834), Banks v.
 Manchester (1888), and Callaghan v.
 Myers (1888).
 The doctrine was codified into the United States Code at via the Copyright Act of 1976.
 The Copyright Office upholds this doctrine within its own regulations:

 As a matter of longstanding public policy, the U.S. Copyright Office will not register a government edict that has been issued by any state, local, or territorial government, including legislative enactments, judicial decisions, administrative rulings, public ordinances, or similar types of official legal materials.
 Likewise, the Office will not register a government edict issued by any foreign government or any translation prepared by a government employee acting within the course of his or her official duties.

 The Supreme Court has also ruled that annotated versions of statutes or court decisions at the federal, state, and local level, when such annotations are done by members of the government as part of their duties, are ineligible for copyright in Georgia v.
 Public.Resource.Org, Inc. (2020).

+Criteria for copyright

+Originality

+A simple circle is ineligible for copyright.

+Although this image has a simple circle on the outside, it is eligible for copyright protection as it is original authorship from Andreanna Moya Photography and meets a “spark of creativity” as there are flowers as a decoration.

+Originality in copyright law is when a work is "independently created by a human author" with a "minimal degree of creativity".
+Independent creation means that someone created it themselves without copying.
+Originality should not be confused with novelty as work that is identical to another is still considered original if it was created independently.
+The Supreme Court has said that, to be creative, a work must have a "spark" and "modicum" of creativity.
+There are things like simple shapes, common and familiar symbols, names, lettering or coloring of the work and mere listings of ingredients or contents that are not creative enough to be eligible for copyright.